NathanACO/metaJAM/README.md

 ![alt text](https://github.com/NathanACO/metaJAM/blob/main/metaJAM_diagram.png)

 _Why metaJAM?_\
-We like to see metagenomic data as a jar of jam, you never really know what's inside, it's most of the time quite old and degraded, and you're always seeking help to open the jar and define which fruits were used to make the jam!
+We like to see metagenomic data as a jar of jam:
+- You never really know what's inside\
+- It's most of the time quite old and degraded\
+- We are always seeking for some help to open the jar and define which fruits were used to make it!